ImagingDataCommons/CloudSegmentatorResults/README.md

 We recently made available TotalSegmentator [^1] Segmentations on NLST for over 125k CT scans with approximately 9.5 Million segmentations[^2] on Imaging Data Commons[^3].
 In addition, for each segmentation, we extracted 28 shape and first-order radiomics features using pyradiomics[^4].
 We encoded these Segmentations into DICOM SEG objects and shape and first-order features into DICOM Structured Reports.
 Moreover, we also saved pyradiomics general module features in JSON format.

+This repository contains the jupyter notebooks and other related materials accompanying the following paper:

+Krishnaswamy, D., Thiriveedhi, V., Ciausu, C., Clunie, D., Pieper, S., Kikinis, R. & Fedorov, A. "Rule-based outlier detection of AI-generated anatomy segmentations".
+Submitted to NeurIPS Datasets and Benchmarks Track 2024.

 To help get a sense of the quality of these segmentations, we proposed four rule-based heuristics without the use of AI/ML.

 1. Segmentation completeness: Depending on the inferior-to-superior extent of the axial CT scan, some anatomical structures may be included only partially.
 To remove these incomplete segmentations from further analysis, we evaluated the completeness of the segmentation by ensuring that there was at least one empty slice above and below the segment.